 You’re more likely to be motivated by clear, compelling long-term goals, which makes it easier to resist the temptation of short-term desires.

 How to create compelling goals

-You’re more likely to stick to goals you’ve really thought about and invested in.
+You’re more likely to have the self-discipline to stick to goals that you’ve really thought about and invested in.
 Sure, everyone might like to earn more money, live in a nicer area, have loads of free time, and connect with a great circle of friends.
 Those are OK goals, but they’re probably not strong enough to overcome your short-term wants.